chris-creditdesign/chris-creditdesign.github.io/_posts/2014-07-19-coding-for-designers-7.md

 <p data-height="220" data-theme-id="4772" data-slug-hash="gvkpc" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/chris-creditdesign/pen/gvkpc/'>Position Static example</a> by chris-creditdesign (<a href='http://codepen.io/chris-creditdesign'>@chris-creditdesign</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

-Here I've set the images position to be static.
+Here I've set the image’s position to be static.
 Static is the default position for all elements so declaring it actually has no effect.
 Top and left also have no effect here because static elements cannot be nudged in this way.

 The net result in the image rests exactly where it would do normally.